williamDalston/schrodingers-cat-website/content/articles/qc-experiment-002.md

 Penrose-Hameroff Orch-OR proposes that consciousness depends on quantum processes in microtubules.
 If true, then:
 - Lithium isotopes might affect microtubule quantum processes
 - Different isotopes might maintain or disrupt coherence differently
-- This could explain why lithium treats bipolar disorder—it affects quantum consciousness processes
+- This could explain why lithium treats bipolar disorder it affects quantum consciousness processes

 This would provide evidence for Orch-OR: if quantum differences in lithium cause mental health differences, then quantum processes likely matter for consciousness.